prath-10/Hacking-4-Community/README.md

 ​
 ## What's Next
 Rachel: I'd want to spend more time on evaluating what other effective features could be implemented easily, in addition to spending more time on the UI.
 Danielle: If we had more time I'd like to do thorough user testing to test our concept and see if there are any improvements that could be made.
+The map can be improved by implementing GPS traction and geofencing, allowing the program to detect where the user is and provide live events in their area.